cogini/kubernetes_health_check/README.md

     liveness()
   end

-  @doc "This is a minimal check that confirms that code is loaded."
+  @doc "Mimimal check that just returns :ok, confirming that the code is loaded."
   @spec basic :: check_return()
   def basic do
     :ok